Contact us about having a tendon operation

 Tendon operations are procedures designed to treat inflammation of the tendon.

-Tendon operations are procedures designed to treat inflammation of the tendon
+Tendon operations, such as a tenosynovectomy, are procedures designed to treat inflammation of the tendon

 Depending on the condition being treated, surgery may be used to remove a damaged part of a tendon or to remove any abnormal pieces of tissue or lumps from the tendon.
 It can also be used to repair a ruptured tendon or to encourage a tendon to heal.